angnuoli/baike-spider/README.md

 The output will be in the output.html.

-A sample output is attached.
+A sample output is attached (display in output.md).